georgemao/xrayPyExamplesLambda/README.md

 ```
 ## Testing

 Lambda functions can be invoked either Asynchronously or Synchronously.
-To invoke your Lambda function in Async specify the --invocation-type flag Event:
+To invoke your Lambda function in Async mode specify the --invocation-type flag Event:

 ```bash
 aws lambda invoke --function-name xrayPyTest --invocation-type Event out.txt
 ```
+This X-Ray Trace shows a Lambda function running in Async mode for the first time, with a Cold Start.
+Notice the Dwell time under AWS::Lambda and the overall duration was just under 800ms.
 ![Async Cold start](media/Async-cold.png)

+This X-Ray Trace shows a Lambda function runnning when Warm.
+Notice the overall duration was under 350ms.
 ![Async Cold start](media/Async-warm.png)

 To invoke your function in Sync, remove the --invoication-type flag, it will default to RequestResponse